rosaliafx/Rosalia/Src/Rosalia.Core/Docs/intro.md

 ﻿# Introduction #

-Rosalia is an open source automation framework.
-Its main goal is to allow writing tasks definition in C#.
-So, with Rosalia you
+Rosalia is an open source automation framework that allows defining tasks and workflows in pure C#.

-* do not use any foreign DSL (no XML like in MSBuild or NAnt);
-* do not use any foreign language/platform (like Ruby for rake);
-* define tasks and workflows in C#;

 ## Quick start ##